• Lower Price

 A man wearing a shirt with beard stubble holds a phone while smiling.

-Here are the top tips for shaving your facial stubble as well how to make a beard softer, so it is perfectly inviting to touch.
+So, here are our top tips for shaving your facial stubble as well as our popular methods to make a beard softer, so it is perfectly inviting to touch.

-Depending on how fast your beard grows, you should shave the contours every two to four days and trim the stubble to your desired length.
-To achieve the perfect three-day beard requires a little more attention than simply ignoring the razor in the morning.
-Trimming it to one length and tidying around the edges makes all the difference.
-Use a beard trimmer like the OneBlade, which follows the contours of your face so you can trim and shave everywhere for the best results.
-Here is how to trim your three-day beard in just three steps:
+Depending on the current length of your beard and how fast your hair grows, you should shave the contours every two to four days and trim the beard stubbles to your desired length.
+To achieve the perfect three-day beard requires a little more attention than simply ignoring the razer in the morning.

 A man with a full beard shaves his face with a silver and black electric shaver.

-2. Pick either the 1, 3 or 5mm stubble combs to trim your stubble evenly to your desired length
+2. Choose the ideal length setting that fits your styling preference.
+Typically, your three-day beard will vary from 1-3mm in length.
+Pick either the 1, 3 or 5mm stubble combs to trim your stubble evenly to your desired length.

 See more below ↓